TIMEWELL

 The employee was summoned to the office under the pretext of a "compliance award."
 When presented with a court-ordered device inspection, he reportedly went to the bathroom, where he factory-reset his smartphone.
 Rippling initially suspected the phone had been physically flushed; the affidavit clarified that he was running water as cover while performing the factory reset.

-More striking: Deel's in-house counsel allegedly suggested to the employee, framed as a "personal opinion," that he take a vacation and go to Dubai that evening.
-Dubai's limited extradition arrangements with the United States made this suggestion, in the view of podcast host Jason Calacanis, functionally equivalent to advising flight.
+The affidavit also alleges that Deel's in-house counsel suggested to the employee, framed as a "personal opinion," that he take a vacation and go to Dubai that evening.
+This too is an unproven allegation by one party; the counsel's and Deel's own account of the exchange has not been confirmed.

 The Broader Question About YC Culture